varshithanam/VarshithaThanam.md/VarshithaThanam.md

 Null Pointer Dereference:

   A nullptr is a value that doesn't reference to anything on the memory location.
 This exception is mainly thrown when an application attempts to use null in place of an object when required.
-Few of th comman scenarios where people run into this error are
+Few of th comman scenarios where people run into this error are:
-  `

     - Calling methods on a null object
     - Accessing a null object’s properties
     - Accessing an index element of a null object.
 Ex: like in an array